meshtastic/meshtastic/docs/software/android/user/units-and-locale.md

 3. On Android 14+, temperature can be overridden on its own under **Regional preferences → Temperature**
 4. Return to Meshtastic — values update immediately

-Not every English region is fully metric. **English (United Kingdom)** uses miles and feet for distance, so the node list shows miles and altitude in feet.
-For metric distances, choose a fully metric region such as English (Canada), English (Ireland), or English (New Zealand).

-Some phones do not offer the **Regional preferences** menu at all and list only English (United States).
-On those devices there is currently no way to select metric units for the app.

 > 💡 **Tip:** All measurement formatting is handled centrally and respects your platform's locale, so units stay consistent everywhere in the app.

 ## Related Topics